kgar/GMS2-Dialogue-and-Windows-System/README.md

 ✅ Create GMS2 project
 ✅ Push to Git as public repo (why not?? 😉)
 ✅ Set up basic 9-slice sprite and script
-⬜ basic textbox where user must press space to dismiss
+✅ basic textbox where user must press space to dismiss
+✅ typewriter textbox effect with adjustable speed
+✅ press space during typewriting (after, say, 2 characters have appeared, to automatically show all text)
+✅ basic paging
+⬜ refactor: move all boolean logic pertaining to text or textboxes to functions in the structs.
+Also consider returning an enum for the recommended action on step handling
 ⬜ user selection from list of options
 ⬜ user input options as separate textbox, and pressing confirm on the option doesn't dismiss the underlying window (thinking about using a stack or something...)
-⬜ typewriter textbox effect with adjustable speed
-⬜ press space during typewriting (after, say, 2 characters have appeared, to automatically show all text)
 ⬜ accounts for word length and won't start writing on a line where it can't finish the word
 ⬜ data-driven message queuing for one window with paging, where space advances dialogue to next page
 ⬜ textbox feature to auto-page text that is too long for one window